rohitkolapkar/Ubuntu-Bash-on-windows-10/README.md

 # Steps

 ##1.
 Go to windows app store
-- > Login with Microsoft Office ( ignore if already did )
+- > Login with Microsoft Account ( ignore if already did )
 - > search for "Ubuntu " -> Hit get button.
 - > it will require 432 MB of data to get installed.
 - > Do not open Ubuntu for now.